 Whether you are a warm or cold sleeper, you need to layer up when doing winter tent camping.
 What is all the rage about layering?
 As you have guessed from the name, layering means wearing clothes in layers, like an onion.

 Insulated tents and sleeping bags for winter may not be enough.
 You still need to prep yourself for a cold night or day.

 The first layers will make you warm, or preserve a layer of warmth that your body generates close to the body.
 The middle layers will act as the buffer zone between the innermost and the outermost layers.

 The middle layer will prevent warmth from escaping.
 It will also prevent the cold breeze from outside from penetrating to the first layer.
 Thus, between your skin and the cold air outside, there is a buffer.
 That is how you stay warm when camping in winter.

 When is the best time to put on your layers?
 An hour before sleep time is good enough.
 Layers are heavy, so they take some time to warm up.
 However, the best thing is when they get warm, they stay warm.

 Most people make the mistake of layering up when they feel cold.
 If you do this, you will lose more sleep as you will take some time for your body to warm the layers up.

 While still talking about clothes, once you come into the tent from outside in wet clothes, change into dry clothes.
-You should always bring extra clothes with you when camping in winter.
+You should always bring extra clothes with you when camping in a winter tent.

-Believe it or not, when camping in winter, your will have more cold coming from the hard and cold floor, than from the sides.
-If you can stock up your hiking or camping backpack, bring your blankets with you.
+Believe it or not, when doing winter tent camping, you will have more cold coming from the hard and cold floor, than from the sides.
+If you can stock up your hiking or camping backpack, also bring your large thermal blanket with you.

 Spread them on the floor, after laying the ground tarp.
 That way, they cannot absorb water.